hishtadlut/minimal-social-network/docs/Database.md

 6. Posts and Comments:
    - One-to-Many: A post can have multiple comments, but each comment is associated with only one post.

+7. Users and Messages:
+   - One-to-Many: A user can send multiple messages, and a user can receive multiple messages.

 ## Indexes

 To optimize query performance, consider adding indexes on:
-- Users: username, email
+- Users: username, email, first_name, last_name
-- Posts: user_id, created_at
+- Posts: user_id, created_at, original_post_id
 - Connections: user_id, connected_user_id, status
 - Likes: user_id, post_id
 - Comments: user_id, post_id, created_at
+- Messages: sender_id, recipient_id, created_at

 ## Data Integrity